HARSHKUMAR786142/assignment1q1/README.md

 This is created by Harsh Kumar.
 Sap ID : 590015264 Batch : 01
-About this Code:
-This is created by Manan Khandelwal.
-Sap ID : 590014164 Batch : 01

 About this code: This is a “Normalization Assistant” web tool.
 It helps students or database learners practice Database Normalization (1NF → 2NF → 3NF → BCNF).
 You enter Attributes (columns) and Functional Dependencies (FDs).
 The tool automatically computes: Attribute closures Candidate keys Prime attributes Normal form steps (detects violations of 2NF, 3NF, BCNF) Decompositions (relations in higher normal forms) Lossless join check Dependency preservation check This is auto-generated JavaScript + HTML so users can visualize normalization concepts without needing SQL engines. ⚙️ How the code is structured

 HTML Layout <!doctype html> → modern HTML5.